hoangcasey/covid19-call-center/README.md

 3. Caller will be prompt that the provider will be contacting shortly.
 Call will terminate
 4. If caller do not know the MRN, call be tranfer to an agent.

-## My ideal finished product would be with these functions (giving more time)
+## My ideal finished product would be with these functions (with more time)

 - lambda function to read the phone number caller use to call in.
-- to find an API that will get the State using the zipcode provided.
+- to find an API that will get the State using the zipcode provided.(not hardcoding it)
+- A work flow to read the callbacknum table and send a message to the supervisor that the following patients are still waiting for callback anad allowing the manager to set max hours patient should be waiting.
 - Send a reminder to agent/nurse when same pt called again
-- When a pt get a call back, that number will be delete from the list.
-- A Confirmation to the clinic manage that the provider read the email.
+- A Confirmation to the clinic manager that the provider read the email.
 - I would love to add Chinese speaking queue by using Polly, SSML.
 It will very exciting if I can make this happen.
 -

 ## Things I learned the last few days:

 This is my first coding assigment since 2004.
 I rediscovered my love in programming and designing system.
-Thank you for giving me this great apportunity.
+Thank you for giving me this great opportunity.
 I still find coding very exciting, challenging and frustrating at times.
 This few days reminded me how I was.
 Waking up thinking about the code and going to bed thinking about how to make the program better.
 There are a lot more I like to add to this project to make it more functional and efficient.
 With my full time job and 3 kids doing online school at home, I tried as hard as I can.